jyoshna751/toucan-transaction-starter/README.md

 ## *Running Tests*

-From the directory containing pom.xml, run:.\mvnw.cmd clean test
+From the directory containing pom.xml, run: .\mvnw.cmd clean test

 The project was successfully tested with the following result: